Sarthory/fipe-consumer-api/README.md

 ## Description

-This project was implemented to attend a technical test, proposed by Hahn Software.
+This project was implemented to participate in a technical test proposed by Hahn Software.
-The requirements were followed strictly, trying to attend all the rules and requirements.
+The requirements were followed strictly, with an effort to adhere to all the rules and regulations.
-This project consists in 3 layers:
+This project consists of 3 layers:

 - Worker, located at ./FipeConsumer.Worker
 - API, located at ./FipeConsumer.API
 - Front, located at ./FipeConsumer.Front

-The worker, with a hourly job, requests and consumes the [Fipe API](https://deividfortuna.github.io/fipe/) content and stores the data on a MSSQL instance.
+The worker, with an hourly job, requests and consumes the [Fipe API](https://deividfortuna.github.io/fipe/) content and stores the data on an MSSQL instance.

-The API serves the "cloned" data on 4 basic endpoints, Brands, Models, Years and Price.
+The API serves the "cloned" data in 4 basic endpoints; Brands, Models, Years, and Price.

-The Front is responsible by conducting the user through the flow and show a specific selected vehicle current price and details, based on Fipe API.
+The Front is responsible for conducting the user through the flow and showing a specific selected vehicle's current price and details, based on Fipe API.

 ## Table of Contents